5 ingredients for getting children to help tidy

 Model and participate in the chores with your child.

 Again, we cannot expect our children to tidy simply because we have asked them to.
 Our younger children especially need us to model this for them.
-This looks like helping them to clean their room during tidy-up time; sticking with them and modeling focus and a positive attitude.
-It also looks like keeping your own spaces clean and tidying up after yourself.
+This means helping them clean their rooms during tidy-up time, sticking with them, and modeling focus and a positive attitude.
+It also means keeping your spaces clean and tidying up after yourself.
 You teach more with your actions than your words!

 Use story & song to support you.

-Stories are powerful teachers and I have used stories for years to teach the importance of cleaning and helping around the house.
-My Storytime in the Schoolhouse community saw a huge increase in cleaning up around the house after we listened to a story about cleaning up.
+Stories are powerful teachers, and I have used stories for years to teach the importance of cleaning and helping around the house.
+After we listened to a story about cleaning up, my Storytime in the Schoolhouse community saw a huge increase in cleaning up around the house.

 Singing while cleaning is a wonderful way to keep it light, fun, and enjoyable.